kwaldenphd/sql-queries-joins/README.md

 Q6: Write an SQL query to return the data from the Player_Birthplaces table for players born in cities that start with the letter “S”.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

-Q7: Write a query that gets average birth year for players in Latin America/Caribbean.
+Q7: Write a query that gets average birth year for players born in Latin America or the Caribbean (`Region`).
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.

 Q8: Write a query that gets average birth year for players born after a specific year.
 What data does this query return?
 Test your query using DB Browser.
 Include code + comments.